jaegertracing/documentation/content/docs/next-release/operator.md

 This strategy is intended for development, testing, and demo purposes.

-The main backend components, agent, collector and query service, are all packaged into a single executable which is configured (by default) to use in-memory storage.
+The main backend components,**jaeger-agent**, **jaeger-collector** and **jaeger-query** service, are all packaged into a single executable which is configured (by default) to use in-memory storage.
 This strategy cannot be scaled beyond one replica.

 ## Production strategy

 The `production` strategy is intended (as the name suggests) for production environments, where long term storage of trace data is important, as well as a more scalable and highly available architecture is required.
 Each of the backend components is therefore separately deployed.

-The agent can be injected as a sidecar on the instrumented application or as a daemonset.
+**jaeger-agent** can be injected as a sidecar on the instrumented application or as a daemonset.

-The collector can be configured to autoscale on demand.
-By default, when no value for `.Spec.Collector.Replicas` is provided, the Jaeger Operator will create a Horizontal Pod Autoscaler (HPA) configuration for the collector.
-We recommend setting an explicit value for `.Spec.Collector.MaxReplicas`, along with a reasonable value for the resources that the collector's pod is expected to consume.
+**jaeger-collector** can be configured to autoscale on demand.
+By default, when no value for `.Spec.Collector.Replicas` is provided, the Jaeger Operator will create a Horizontal Pod Autoscaler (HPA) configuration for **jaeger-collector**.
+We recommend setting an explicit value for `.Spec.Collector.MaxReplicas`, along with a reasonable value for the resources that **jaeger-collector**'s pod is expected to consume.
 When no `.Spec.Collector.MaxReplicas` is set, the operator will set `100` as its value.
 Read more about HPA on [Kubernetes' website](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 The feature can be explicitly disabled by setting `.Spec.Collector.Autoscale` to `false`.
-Here's an example, setting the collector's limits as well as the maximum number of replicas:
+Here's an example, setting **jaeger-collector**'s limits as well as the maximum number of replicas:

 ```yaml
 apiVersion: jaegertracing.io/v1